thegreenwebfoundation/developer-docs/src/docs/carbon-txt/overview.md

 ## Keep updated

-To follow the Grid-aware Websites project, you can:
+To follow the carbon.txt project, you can:

 <a href="https://www.linkedin.com/company/9184998" class="btn btn-primary">Follow us on LinkedIn</a>
 <a href="https://www.thegreenwebfoundation.org/newsletter/" class="btn btn-neutral">Subscribe to our montlhy newsletter</a>

 ## Licenses

-The code for Grid-aware Websites core library and plugins are licensed [Apache 2.0](https://github.com/thegreenwebfoundation/grid-aware-websites/blob/main/LICENSE). ([What does this mean?](<https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)>))
+The code for carbon.txt validator library is licensed [Apache 2.0](https://github.com/thegreenwebfoundation/grid-aware-websites/blob/main/LICENSE). ([What does this mean?](<https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)>))